Bhoot Chaturdashi (film)

 Bhoot Chaturdashi is a 2019 Indian Bengali-language adventure horror film directed by Shabbir Mallick.
 This film was released on May 17, 2019, under the banner of Shree Venkatesh Films.

 Synopsis

-The film starts while Shreya drawis a figure of a girl's face vigorously on the walls of a mental asylum.
+The film starts while Shreya drawing a figure of a girl's face vigorously on the walls of a mental asylum.
 She has drawn the same picture over all the walls.
 The story then goes to flashback.